daveredfern/daveredfern/content/roadmap.md

 - **Implement a 8 point grid.** Lots of websites use it including [Github](https://github.com/).
 It’s something I’d like to learn more about too.
 - **Left align the website.** I’ve done this many times using Chrome Dev Tools and there is something I like about it.
-- **Improve anchor links for heading.** They work well at the moment but they can often wrap strangle.
-Also, Google’s Lighthouse flags them for not including a descriptive name.
-Some of the anchor links are also flagged for having a small touch area.

 ## Completed tasks